iree-org/iree-llvm-sandbox/experimental/iterators/README.md

 the model is the same as those of Python's iterators; however, the communication protocol between iterators is slightly different.
-Concretely, it defines that each iterator class should have the functions `open`, `next`, and `close` (and is therefor sometimes called "open/next/close" interface).
+Concretely, it defines that each iterator class should have the functions `open`, `next`, and `close` (and is therefore sometimes called "open/next/close" interface).
 Computations are expressed as a tree of such iterators.
 The computation is initialized by calling `open` on the root iterator, which typically calls `open` on its child iterators, such that the whole tree is initialized recursively.
 The computation